bordoley/reactive-js/packages/rx/README.md

 Unlike in RxJS, reactive-js Observable streams are always asynchronous.
 Calling subscribe on an Observable only sets up a subscription, but does not synchronously produce values (doing so is a programming error).
 Instead, reactive-js deeply integrates scheduling into the Subscriber type.
 During subscription setup ,Observable sources may schedule work to be done in the future, such as iterating through an iterable source.

 Another significant departure from RxJS is the API for subscribing to an Observable.
-Unlike in RxJS where user code typically directly calls an Observable's subscribe function, in reactive-js user code should use the `connect` function to setup a subscription.
-The `connect` function requires the user to provide a scheduler.
+Unlike in RxJS where user code typically directly calls an Observable's subscribe function, in reactive-js user code should use the `subscribe` function to setup a subscription.
+The `subscribe` function requires the user to provide a scheduler.
 This scheduler is used by the Observable source to schedule both immediate and delayed work, and enables deep integration with platform specific scheduling such as React's internal scheduler.

 ### A note on backpressure